Readri205/MS3_Plant_Manager/README.md

           1. User Collection list;
           1. Search list;
           1. User details.
+        * MongoDB to be used as the database core for the user, plant and collection details.
         * The search list is considered to return name and image upload searches as detail page returns.
         * Sources for search data were considered as follows;
           * Trefle.io plant search - [Trefle.io](https://trefle.io/)